masoncusack/PopWordSearch/README.md

 docker run -t -p 8000:8000 popwordsearch:demo
 ```

 You can then use the app by going to [localhost:8000](http://localhost:8000) in your browser.

+### Use the deployed version

+I've deployed such a Docker image from a private registry to a public endpoint (thus, the source code is hidden): https://popwordsearch.azurewebsites.net.

+This is the easiest way to try the app out.